thoughtnetwork/sgminer/README.md

     CFLAGS="-O2 -Wall -march=native -std=gnu99" ./configure <options>
     make

-To compile a version that can be used accross machines, remove `-march=native`.
+To compile a version that can be used across machines, remove `-march=native`.

 To compile a debug version, replace `-O2` with `-ggdb`.

-Depending on your environment, replace `-std=gnu99` with `-std=c99`.
+If not using GCC, replace `-std=gnu99` with `-std=c99`.

 Systemwide installation is optional.
 You may run `sgminer` from the build directory directly, or `make install` if you wish to install